JogoShugh/CoderDojoPonceSprings.TicTacToe/exercises.md

 * Each of you will start a game with a blank game board drawn on it.
 * You will verbally decide which player goes first.
-* You must sit in a way that you cannot see each other's sheet.
+* You must sit such that you cannot see each other.
-* When the first player moves, he or she must communicate the move to his or her opponent without **speaking** and without **moving**.
+* When the first player moves, he or she must communicate the move to his or her opponent **without speaking** and **without leaving your chair**.

-**One more rule: you may use as many sheets of paper as you like and for whatever purpose you see fit!**
+* And, subsequent moves must also be played **without speaking** and **without leaving your chair**.
+* You may use pen and paper other than your own score sheet, and you may involve other people, but you may **not speak to them either**.
+* **Finally, when either of you believes that the game is won, lost, or tied, you can speak up and say so -- to see if your system is working!**

 ## Step 2: Change partners and see if your two-sheet solutions are compatible